-Gimmick matches are some of the most fun to watch in wrestling.
-These five match types only made one appearance in the WWE, never to be used again.
+Unique gimmick matches are amongst the most fun in professional wrestling.
+However, many make only one appearance, never to be used again.
 Here are surprising details about why!

 No matter how many times you’ve seen the classic one-on-one match, they’re still exciting.
 There are so many combinations, spots, match finishes, and never before seen matchups that keep things fresh.
 There’s nothing wrong with a good old one-on-one matchup.
 However, wrestling stipulations can add that extra spice to a rivalry and are usually welcomed by the fans.

 Rivalries between two wrestlers, more often than not, start with one or two standard one-on-one style matches.
 If their business isn’t settled after battling it out the traditional way, wrestling stipulations are introduced to see who can defeat the other once the rules have been bent.

 Wrestling stipulations that are used once a year (sometimes twice) are matches like Hell in a Cell, Elimination Chamber, TLC, Money In The Bank Ladder Match, and The Royal Rumble, and all of these have their own pay-per-view event.